 One of the best giants in the game, Grave Titan requires a hefty sum of six mana, but only needs one color and allows several colorless slots, helpful in multi-color builds.
 His 6/6 stats are more than enough to destroy most challengers, but he wields deathtouch to ensure nothing survives his onslaught.

-He's also a surprisingly-competent token generator, creating two tapped 2/2 zombies whenever he swings or enters the battlefield.
-Though they need a turn to refresh, these guys make great blocking fodder, combo with black's abundant zombie effects, and help trigger any creature-entrance abilities you employ.
+He's also a surprisingly-competent token generator, creating two 2/2 zombies whenever he swings or enters the battlefield.
+These guys make great blocking fodder, combo with black's abundant zombie effects, and help trigger any creature-entrance abilities you employ.

 6. The Gitrog Monster

 A popular commander in EDH format, Gitrog's frog and horror subtypes aren't particularly common, but for one less mana, he matches Grave Titan with 6/6 stats and deathtouch.
 However, you have to sacrifice him at the start of your upkeep unless you sacrifice a land.